inrialearninglab/ai4t/docs/1-Mooc/module-1-using-AI-and-Education/1-1-are-teachers-really-concerned-by-Artificial-Intelligence/1-1-1-the-learning-process-in-education.en.md

 ---
-title: 1.1.1 Video A Walk through AI - The Learning Process in Education
+title: "1.1.1 Video: A Walk through AI - The Learning Process in Education"
 description: Video 1 A Walk through AI - The Learning Process in Education
 contributor:  Anne Boyer
               Armelle Brun